 Many seniors put money away for “a rainy day,” money you and your siblings may be unaware of.
 Now, that rainy day has come – in the form of much-needed funds to ensure your parents are safe, well-nourished and cared for so they can continue to enjoy the best quality of life possible.

-Also, if you are planning to quit your job or take a notable hit in terms of financial, time and energetic resources, it is only fair that your siblings contribute money or their own time and energy into the collaborative pot.
+Also, if you are planning to quit your job or take a notable hit in terms of financial, time, and energetic resources, it is fair that any siblings contribute money or their own time and energy as well.